iszczesniak/cpp/callable/index.md

 A lambda creates a functor type (a structure or a class), and an object of this type.
 These are the basic facts:

-* The captured variables are stored as fields in the functor.
+* The captured variables are stored as fields in the functor, and are initialized by the constructor.

 * The parameter list becomes the parameter list of the member `()` operator function.